DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/2024-07-15-workshop-process.md

 date: 2024-07-15
 ---

-Over the last month our team ran several workshops with the aim of consolidating our top problems across our 4 user groups and prioritising them followed by ideating on solutions on how to address our biggest problems.
-This consisted of 4-5 problems workshops and 1-2 ideation workshops.
+Over the last month our team ran several workshops.

+We aimed to:
+* consolidate, prioritise and better understand the top problems across the digital services that facilitate the early career framework (ECF) policy reforms
+* ideate on solutions for these problems

+This consisted of five problem workshops and two ideation workshops.

 ### How we approached the problem prioritisation exercise